Wondering how to protect the ocean? Here are a bunch of straightforward things to do and smart ways to help save the oceans as a diver.

 Reduce Your Carbon Footprint

 With the increase of carbon dioxide or greenhouse gasses, our oceans take the brunt of the force by making our oceans more acidic.
-This leads to the destruction of corals, warmer waters, increase in sea level, affects how fishes swim and reproduce, and can even change the weather on land.
+This leads to the destruction of corals, warmer waters, an increase in sea level, affects how fishes swim and reproduce, and can even change the weather on land.

 You can reduce your carbon footprint by following these simple steps: